San2biswas/San2Art/README.md

-A set of tools are created by regular nuke nodes by grouping and mixxing.
+A set of tools are created by regular nuke nodes by grouping, mixxing and using programming languages.
 This nodes help to work faster and efficient.